Viinay7/VinayChat/README.md

-Here's a **well-structured and visually appealing README** for your **VChat** project.
-This README will make your project look professional on **GitHub** while providing clear information to users and contributors.

----

 # 🚀 **VChat - The Ultimate LLM Testing Tool**

 > **Test any LLM API in seconds – Use it as an LLM too!**